Hiroshi (HIRO) Metrics

 How is Hiroshi performing compared to the broader crypto market?

-Over the past 7 days, Hiroshi has declined by 4.24%, underperforming the overall crypto market which posted a 0.23% gain.
-This indicates a temporary lag in HIRO's price action relative to the broader market momentum.
+Over the past 7 days, Hiroshi has gained 4.37%, outperforming the overall crypto market which posted a 0.46% decline.
+This indicates strong performance in HIRO's price action relative to the broader market momentum.

 Trends Market Overview